Beer Battered Fish pairs well with Tartar Sauce, Crispy Fries, Brussel Sprouts with Parmesan, Coleslaw, and Mac and Cheese.

 Today we have elected Coleslaw as one of our favorites.

-It is simple to make and complements the fried fish wonderfully.
+It is simple to make and goes with the fried fish wonderfully.

 It is made of a base of shredded cabbage and grated carrots.